Brussels Park: Vauxhall

-The Vauxhall of Brussels (or Waux-Hall), a meeting and concert venue, built in the 1780s, is located behind the Park Theatre.
-Its foundation was an initiative of the Bultos family.
+The Vauxhall (Vaux-Hall or Waux-Hall), a historic performance hall, established in the 1780s by the Bultos family, is located behind the Park Theatre.
 From 1820 to 1870, its premises housed the Concert Noble, a noble society of Brussels' Music Academy.
 The aristocratic society organised balls and concerts there and had a new banquet hall built against the existing building by the architect Charles Vander Straeten, nowadays occupied by the exclusive French-speaking club Cercle Gaulois.
 The rest of the Vauxhall was extensively renovated in 1913 by the City of Brussels' architect François Malfait.
-Striking is the green trelliswork of the gallery, with its dome à l'impériale.
+Striking is the green trelliswork of the gallery, topped with a dome à l'impériale.

 Vauxhall bandstand

-The Vauxhall's wooden bandstand, built in 1913, is located along the enclosure at the building's rear end.
-It is a refurbished bandstand in neo-Moorish style that housed the summer concerts of the Royal Theatre of La Monnaie from 1852.
-At the request of the City of Brussels, which was seeking to relaunch a breathless entertainment venue, the stage pavilion topped with an imperial dome and decorated with wooden trellises was rebuilt in 1913 by the architect Malfait.
+The Vauxhall's bandstand, built in 1892, was located along the enclosure at the building's rear end.
+It was a refurbished bandstand in neo-Moorish style that housed the summer concerts of the Royal Theatre of La Monnaie from 1852.
+At the request of the City of Brussels, which was seeking to relaunch the breathless entertainment venue, the orchestra pavilion with its dome and trellises was rebuilt in 1913 by the architect Malfait.
 Lacking the expected success, it was abandoned ten years later.
-An enlightened amateur, Éric d'Huart, undertook the restoration from 1987 to make it his home.
+An enlightened amateur, Baron Éric d'Huart, undertook the restoration from 1987 to make it his home.